Gutter Replacement Cost

 DIY Guttering Replacement

-The first step is to remove the old guttering, plastic guttering is pretty easy to remove, but cast-iron guttering is heavy and the edges can be really sharp if corroded or worn, so if you have cast iron guttering then it will be a two man job (at least).
+The first step is to remove the old guttering, plastic guttering is pretty easy to remove, but cast-iron guttering is heavy and the edges can be really sharp if corroded or worn, so if you have cast iron guttering then it will be a two-person job (at least).

 Before you begin, ensure you are comfortable working on ladders at height and remember never to rest your ladder on the guttering.